‘Your Business is Our Business’

 A contract of employment is a legally binding document.
 However, it is likely that over time there will be a need to consider changing contracts of employment due to situations arising that were not foreseen when the original contract was drafted.

-Existing employees need to provide their consent to their contract of employment changing.
+Existing employees need to provide their consent making the contract changes.
 It also worth pointing out that a contract of employment exists even where it has not been issued to the employee in writing.

 Alternatively, where the the employer may have to consider dismissing the employee, for ‘some other substantial reason’ (“SOSR”) and offering a new contract inclusive of the revised and desired changes.
 If the employee does not accept the revised contract they will be dismissed for SOSR which is a potentially fair reason for dismissal (Employment Rights Act 1996). http://www.legislation.gov.uk/ukpga/1996/18/section/98

-If you are an employer considering changing contracts of employment then we can help.
-Our team of experts has significant experience in advising clients of changing contracts of employment.
+If you are an employer considering making contract changes then we can help.
+Our team of experts has significant experience in advising clients on these matters.
 EBS Law has successfully defended employer clients in the Employment Tribunal who have dismissed employees for refusing the change of contract.